-We, the Irish public, can be decision-makers using people-initiated referenda.
+We, the Irish public, will also be decision-makers using people-initiated referenda.

-This campaign is not connected to any political party or organisation.
+This is a non partisan initiative with no connection to any political party or organisation.
 It does not receive funding from any organisation.
 It's people coming together irrespective of their political views and allegiances in support of a two-step process to enhance the political system.
-The plan is as follows:
+The two step plan is as follows:

-This instrument would provide the Irish people with the power to initiate/trigger a referendum to introduce new legislation or a constitutional amendment without waiting on government consent.
+This instrument will provide the Irish people with Constitutional power to initiate new legislation and if necessary, trigger a referendum on new legislation or constitutional amendments without waiting on government consent.

 Here are a couple of very short videos to help explain what the One Year Initiative is all about.
 There are lots more information on the Info & Videos page and Questions & Answers pages.